top of page

 Some ovens feature a Pizza mode, and while that mode may be suitable for baking frozen prepared pizza, choosing a mode with more intense heat will give the best results when baking fresh pizza.
 The Convection Roast, Convection Bake, or Turbo mode, if your oven features one, are the best choices for baking pizza.
 In these modes, the direct heat from the bottom heating element will thoroughly heat the stone or steel, while the circulating heat ensures even cooking.
 Always choose the highest oven temperature to heat the oven for baking pizza.

-An electric oven with a concealed bake element can take approximately 20 minutes to come to temperature for baking the pizza, while a gas oven may come to temperature slightly faster; the hotter the oven and the baking stone or steel are, the better the result will be.
+An electric oven with a concealed bake element can take approximately 20 minutes to heat up for baking the pizza, while a gas oven may come to temperature slightly faster; the hotter the oven and the baking stone or steel are, the better the result will be.

-The great thing about baking pizza is, of course, that each pizza cooks so quickly—in 6 - 8 minutes—that you can enjoy a delicious, freshly baked pizza customized to your liking.
-Then, you can bake another one or maybe some bread or a rustic fruit tart on that nicely heated stone.
-Remember when it comes to cleaning your pizza stone, it should never be cleaned with water.
+The great thing about baking pizza is that each pizza cooks so quickly—in 6 - 8 minutes—that you can enjoy a delicious, freshly baked pizza customized to your liking.
+Then, you can bake another, maybe some bread or a rustic fruit tart, on that nicely heated stone.
+Remember, when it comes to cleaning your pizza stone, it should never be cleaned with water.
 Any baking debris can be removed with a wire grill brush.

 The pork shoulder roast is a versatile cut of meat that can be braised or slowly roasted.
 It is also delicious when filled with savory stuffing and roasted.
 One of the best things about roasting a stuffed pork roast in convection is that you can simultaneously cook the side dishes.
 Check out my next post to learn more.